zopefoundation/zope.sendmail/src/zope/sendmail/README.txt

 * The IMailSentEvent and IMailErrorEvent events aren't used and can't be used (you don't want to send emails during the commit phase).

+* Error handling for multiple recipients is only done properly for a single recipient.
+Per message state tracking is required, with state stored in say a dbm file alongside the message.